gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

 This means

 - You need to set up the test doubles in each test
 - You might need different versions of each test double to
+  - Do nothing except accept method calls (stubs)
-  - simulate returning different values (stubs)
+  - simulate returning different values (fakes)
   - check call parameters (spies)
   - checking different behaviors (mocks)